-The communal areas at Kati Kati camp are equally as simple – giving a real bush camp feel.
-In the evenings guests will gather around the camp fire for a pre-dinner drink, before moving to their individual tables for dinner in the small dining tent.
-A table is set up with hot water and instant coffee and tea bags which guests are welcome to help themselves to throughout the day.
-There's no real lounge tent here, or area to relax – but almost all guests staying here are likely to be out on full day game drives, returning in the later afternoon/evening to eat and sleep.
+The communal areas at Kati Kati camp are equally simple – giving a real bushcamp feel.
+In the evenings, guests can gather around the campfire for a pre-dinner drink before moving to individual tables for dinner in the small dining tent.
+A table is set up with hot water and instant coffee and tea bags for self-service throughout the day.
+There's no lounge tent here and no real place to relax, just a few scattered directors' chairs – but as almost all guests staying here are likely to be out on full-day game drives, returning in the late afternoon or early evening, this is seldom an issue.

-This camp has none of its own guides and so needs to be visited as part of a private guided trip.
+This camp does not have its own guides and so it needs to be visited as part of a privately guided trip.

-Directions: The camp is a short drive from Seronera airstrip, however most guests will drive here with a private driver guide.
+- The camp is a short drive from Seronera Airstrip, however most guests will drive here with a private driver guide.

 Food & drink

 - Usual board basis

 - Much like the rest of the camp, the food is not fancy but it is hearty and plentiful.